List of Hollyoaks characters introduced in 2023: Rafe Harcourt

-Rafe Harcourt, played by Chris Gordon will make his first appearance on 10 May 2023.
-Rafe is a member of nobility and is the Earl of Dee, who will meet Sienna Blake (Anna Passey) at the Chester Races, where they will strike up a bond, potentially jeopardizing her relationship with Ethan Williams (Matthew James-Bailey).
+Lord Rafferty "Rafe" Harcourt, played by Chris Gordon, made his first appearance on 10 May 2023.
+Rafe is a member of nobility and is the Earl of Dee who will meet Sienna Blake (Anna Passey) at the Chester Races.
+The pair will strike up a bond, potentially jeopardising her relationship with Ethan Williams (Matthew James-Bailey).
+He is also the husband of Dilly Harcourt.